Augustin Sandtner

-Augustin Sandtner (8 August 1893 – 11 October 1944) was a German Communist Party anti-war activist and party officer who served, briefly, as a member of the Prussian parliament ("Landtag").
-When the Nazis took power at the start of 1933 he campaigned for several weeks against fascism and war.
-Following his arrest he survived more than eleven of the twelve Nazi years in state captivity, but was shot dead at the Sachsenhausen concentration camp by Nazi paramilitaries (SS) a few months before the end of the Second World War.
+Augustin "Gustl" Sandtner (8 August 1893 – 11 October 1944) was a German communist politician and anti-war activist who served, briefly, as a member of the Landtag of Prussia.
+When the Nazis came to power in 1933 he campaigned for several weeks against fascism and war.
+Following his arrest he survived more than eleven of the twelve years of Nazi rule in state captivity, but was shot dead at the Sachsenhausen concentration camp by Schutzstaffel (SS) paramilitaries a few months before the end of the Second World War.

 Life

-Augustin "Gustl" Sandtner was born in Munich.
+Augustin Sandtner was born in Munich on 8 August 1893.
 His father worked as a marble cutter/grinder.
 "Gustl" trained for work in a bakery.
 In 1911 he became an organiser in the "Bakers and Pastry Makers Trades Union".
 In 1912 he was conscripted to undertake his military service in the Imperial German Navy.
 During World War I he joined the "International Group" and the "Spartacus League" which grew out of it.
 As a member of the crew on the Battlecruiser SMS Seydlitz he organised (illegal) revolutionary groups and distributed anti-war literature.
 On 3 November 1918 he participated in the Kiel mutiny which triggered a year of insurrections across Germany.
 A few days later he led a delegation of the Kiel sailors south to Munich where he was elected a member of the Soldiers' and Workers' Council.

-During this period Sandtner became a member of the leadership of the Spartacus League, which over the final days of 1918 was reconfigured, renamed and relaunched, now the core of the new Communist Party of Germany.
+During this period Sandtner became a member of the leadership of the Spartacus League, which over the final days of 1918 was reconfigured, renamed and relaunched, now the core of the new Communist Party of Germany (KPD).
 Sandtner was a member from the outset.
 As a member of the so-called Bavarian "Red army" during the short lived Bavarian Soviet Republic of April/May 1919, after the movement was crushed by a combination of still loyal government forces and "Freikorps" anti-communist volunteer units Sandtner found himself imprisoned at the end of May and threatened with execution.
 However, the government was keen not to encourage political extremists unnecessarily: many of those involved in the Munich insurrection received amnesties: Sandtner was released at the end of 1919.
-During 1920 and 1921 he was a member of the Communist Party regional leadership team ("Bezirksleitung") for south Bavaria.
+During 1920 and 1921 he was a member of the KPD regional leadership team ("Bezirksleitung") for south Bavaria.
 It was here that he met Hanna Ritter whom he would later marry.
 He was elected chair of the workers' council at BMW.
-In 1922 he was sentenced to three and a half years' imprisonment because of his involvement in organising solidarity support for the Communist led insurrections in central Germany in March of the previous year.
+In 1922 he was sentenced to three and a half years' imprisonment because of his involvement in organising solidarity support for the Communist-led insurrections in central Germany in March of the previous year.